-We do most the soil preparations for gardens by hand and with our pigs, rotate our cows daily, use our chickens to fertilize and clean the orchards, save all our own seed, grow our own hay, render lard for oil and fat, make our own cheese, juices, , butter and wood-fired or solar-ovened bread, and hand harvest and thresh our own grains.
+We do most of the garden soil preparations by hand and with our pigs, rotate our cows daily, use our chickens to fertilize and clean the orchards, save all our own seed, grow our own hay, render lard for oil and fat, and make our own cheese, butter, lard, and tallow.

 After being diagnosed with “terminal” brain cancer in 2013, I have used our FARM-acy to restore my health with a therapeutic ketogenic diet, using food raised almost entirely right here at Holy Terror Farm.
 Starting with food was a key element to reversing one of the main root causes of my brain cancer.